Ulthes/ulthes/README.md

 ### 🔭 What I am currently working on

 I want to get a little better with different frameworks on the front end, so I am not locked with React all the time.

-At some point in the future, I would like to move to Full Stack Development with either Microsoft .Net and/or Python.
+I am also exploring the back-end as well, currently with NodeJS+ExpressJS, but I would like to test things out with Python/.Net in the future.

 ### 📫 How to reach me